How to monitor permission, ownership or any other change to a particular directory or file?

 • The Linux Audit system (audit package) can be used to accomplish this task.

-• Ensure the auditd service is running, and set to start on boot with chkconfig auditd on
+• Ensure the auditd service is running and enabled to start at boot time.

 • Set a watch on the required file to be monitored by using the auditctl command: